 Banking in Greece

-Mobile and internet banking in Greece are commonly available, cheques are rare outside of corporate transactions, and many smaller businesses and restaurants only accept cash.
-It is a good idea for expats to keep some cash on them, especially outside of cities and away from major tourist destinations.
+Mobile and internet banking in Greece are commonly available.
+It's possible to pay by card for most transactions, although some smaller businesses and restaurants only accept cash.
+It's, therefore, a good idea for expats to keep some cash on them, especially outside of cities and away from major tourist destinations.

 Opening a bank account in Greece

 Opening a bank account in Greece is fairly easy.
 Before this can be done, however, expats will need to apply for a Greek tax number, called an AFM (Arithmo Forologiko Mitro).
-This does not require a Resident’s Permit and can be obtained from the closest tax office upon presentation of a passport and birth certificate.
+To get an AFM, expats will need to bring their passport to their closest tax office and fill in the relevant form.
 Once the application has been processed, the tax office provides a document stating the applicant’s nine-digit AFM number.

-In addition to their AFM document, non-resident applicants will need to bring some form of identity, which may differ between banks and might include documents such as a copy of one’s passport, national identity card or driver’s license.
+Once they have their AFM number, non-resident bank applicants will need to present proof of identity.
+This could be in the form of a passport, national identity card or driver’s licence, though some banks are more specific about what forms of identity they accept.
 A recent utility bill as proof of address may also be necessary, as well as bank statements from the expat’s bank in their own country.
-A reference letter from the expat’s old bank giving information about their credit rating may also be required.
+Finally, expats will need to pay a deposit.
+The amount varies between individual banks.